 Jack has served on the Board of Directors of Community Legal Services of Mid-Florida, Inc., the Legal Advocacy Center of Central Florida, Inc., the Citrus County Family Visitation Center, and the Children’s Advocacy Center of Citrus County, Inc. (Jessie’s Place).
 He is a past board member of Hospice of Citrus County of the Nature Coast, and he currently serves on the board of Friends of Citrus and the Nature Coast.

-Jack has represented clients from all walks of life in all types of family law matters: dissolutions of marriage, paternity actions, establishment and modifications of parenting plans and time-sharing schedules, child support matters, dependency actions, injunctions for protection, pre-marital agreements, post-marital agreements, and family-law-related appeals.
+Jack has represented clients from all walks of life in all types of family law matters: dissolutions of marriage, paternity/parentage actions, establishment and modification of parenting plans and time-sharing schedules, child support matters, dependency actions, injunctions for protection, pre-marital agreements, post-marital agreements, and family-law-related appeals.
 He has also served as guardian ad litem in family law matters and as attorney ad litem and guardian ad litem in dependency matters.
 Jack is also also a family mediator.
 He also has a special interest in adoptions, having been adopted himself as an infant and having also adopted one of his children.

 Patricia has served on the Fifth Circuit Grievance Committee, which investigates citizen complaints against lawyers and she is a past chair of the Committee.
 She is a member of the Association of Family and Conciliation Courts (AFCC) and is a member of the Florida chapter of the AFCC (FLAFCC).
 She has also been a member of the Citrus-Hernando Inn of Court.
 Patricia has also served as chair of the Fifth Judicial Circuit’s Unlicensed Practice of Law Committee.

 Patricia is loving step-mother to Jack, Jr., Philip, Jessamyn, Garrison and Ryan.
 She is also an animal-lover.